 Lacrosse is a Spring sport but can also have a Fall league as well if enough players participate.
 Official practices begin on the last Friday of February along with team tryouts.
 Preseason games start in early March along with an out of state tournament (fees are separate from Spring dues and participation is optional) A local tournament will follow on the first Friday/Saturday of Spring break.
 It is expected that the players will practice over Spring break if they are in town.
 Conference play begins after Spring break with play-offs mid-May.
 Both JV and Varsity compete for championship titles.

-Practices and home games are held at Gordon Harris Park and the soccer fields located south of the MVHS stadium.
+Practices and home games are held at Gordon Harris Park and the soccer field located south of the MVHS stadium.
 Games may also be held in the MVHS stadium.

 Player dues are variable each season depending on number of players, fundraising and donations.

 Dues include a practice reversible, shooter shirt, shorts, sweatshirt and sweat pants that the player keeps.
 The dues in addition to the fundraising pay for officials, coaches, field rental, and equipment such as uniforms, balls, goals, field paint etc. For the complete budget, please visit the documents page.

 Each player is also required to be a US Lacrosse member for insurance purposes to participate in SWILA.
 US Lacrosse dues are $35.00.
 All players must be a current member of US Lacrosse before practicing.
 Registration to US lacrosse is linked to our online registration and can be completed at that time.

 Personal equipment costs are the responsibility of the player and not included in the dues.
 See the Equipment List page for more details.

 Each player must provide their own equipment.
 If there is enough need a team order can be placed for gloves and possibly helmets to get a team discount.
 Information about the orders will be provided late Fall/Early winter at the first general club meeting.